Shanig03/Coup-Game/Ex3/README.md

 - A constructor setting the role name

 - One or more custom methods to support its unique gameplay ability.

+### 🔹 WindowManager:
+The WindowManager class provides a reusable interface for creating and managing an SFML window with a background, custom font, and interactive GUI elements like buttons and text.
+It handles rendering and user event processing, allowing for flexible integration of custom logic and drawing.
+This class is designed to simplify GUI management in the game by centralizing all window-related operations.

+### 🔹 Button:
+The Button class represents a customizable clickable button in the SFML window.
+It supports setting position, size, text, color, and font.
+The class provides basic interactivity with a click detection method and handles its own rendering.
+Designed to integrate easily with WindowManager, this class simplifies the creation of user interface elements in the game.

+### 🔹 Tests:
+All game logic is tested using the Doctest framework.
+Tests are organized into a single TEST_CASE, with each class and functionality tested in separate SUBCASEs for clarity and maintainability.

 ## File Descriptions
 | File / Folder          | Purpose                                             |